yasmin15carolina/custom_datatable/README.md

   }
 }
 ```
-This is the default color
+These are the default colors

 ![BlueTable](blueTable.png)

 You can change it by modifying the headerColor,rowColor1 and rowColor2 parameters